NAACP Occupies Jeff Sessions' Mobile office to protest his AG nomination

 Flores ' statement quoted some of those black leaders, including Larry Thompson, a former deputy attorney general, who told the Washington Post that Sessions "doesn't a racist bone in his body."

-The statement also listed what Sessions' office described as bipartisan bills he worked on that benefited blacks.
+The statement also listed what Sessions' office described as bipartisan bills he worked on that benefited black people.
 The measures included the Fair Sentencing Act of 2010, which reduced, but did not eliminate, the discrepancy in sentencing rules for possession of crack cocaine and powder cocaine.

 "The Voting Rights Act was born in Selma.
 Sen. Sessions was born in Selma.
 If he wants to honor the legacy of Selma, honor the sacrifices of the Selma marches, honor what so many have given here in Alabama and across the country for the right to vote, he should withdraw his own name," Brooks said Tuesday evening.